Al Worthington: Coaching career

-Personal life
+Personal life and death

-Worthington's nickname was "Red."
+Worthington's nickname was "Red".
 He married Shirley Reusse in December 1950, while still in college.
 The couple had five children, three boys and two girls.
 Like his father, the oldest son played baseball at Alabama.
 Though Worthington grew up going to church, he and Shirley became born-again Christians in 1958 on the second night of attending a Billy Graham Crusade at the Cow Palace in San Francisco.
 "I'd been going to church since I was six," he said, "and I'd always wanted to go to heaven, but I'd never understood how."
 In an interview with Al.com in 2020, he said, "I have to give God all the credit.
 He's the one who's blessed me all these years.
 Ever since I've been saved, it's been a great life."
+Worthington and Shirley were married for 73 years until her death from cancer in 2024.

+Worthington died on June 18, 2026, at the age of 97.